 2- Robusta coffee (coffea caniphora)

-The lesser version of the luxurious sires, you probably have heard about Robusta at some point.
+The lesser version of the luxurious sires, you probably have heard about Robusta beans at some point.
 It’s the second most grown coffee type in the world, right after Arabica.
 It’s much more tolerant and resistant to the environment and diseases.
 It can be grown in various altitudes, but it especially loves a hot climate with only occasional rain.

 What’s interesting about Robusta is that it contains almost double the caffeine compared to Arabica because it is so resistant to disease.
 Still, this coffee has been grown everywhere, even in the areas that are not best suitable for coffee farming.
 That’s why the coffee can smell unpleasant or flat.